Saturday, December 6, 2025

 Though the three phrases are good, I choose to use the phrase, "Always on Mission."

 "On Duty" might imply "forced compliance."
-As Christians, we do have duties, but we do not do our duty is not because it is oppressive, legalistic rules.
+As Christians, we do have duties, but we do not do our duty because of Divine oppression or legalistic rules.
 We do the will of God because we love Him, not because we are coerced, or because we are seeking rewards, or because we are earning our pay.
 It is true that we owe God everything, but we gladly surrender to Him because He is worthy and because we are grateful.

 "On Call" indicates that we are not actively involved at a particular time.
 We tell folks, "Call me if you need me," but that is not the viewpoint of a Christian toward God.
 The fact is, we are already called, and we are answering that call.
 We are not putting God's call on hold.
 We wait for God's leading, but not for His call.
 As sinners (people living in sin), we are called to salvation (faith, obedience, and newness of life), and as believers, we are called to service.
 As Christians, we have accepted the call to salvation and the call to service.
 God leads us day by day and step by step, and we follow when He leads us in a new or distinctly different pathway, but that is part of our call.
 Jesus said, "If any man will be my disciple, let him deny himself, take up his cross daily, and follow me."

 "On Mission" is a phrase that indicates we are currently active in our service to God.
-Our mission is an ongoing, never-ending mission.
-There will be times when we have special or particular "missions" within our greater mission.
+Our mission is an ongoing, never-ending life mission.
+There will be times when we have special or particular "missions" within our (life) mission.

 Therefore, when I am involved in daily or routine activities, I am still on mission.
 God's word tells us, "Whatever you do, do as unto the Lord."
 In my daily activities, I am watching and listening for God's leading to tell the Good News to someone.
 But sometimes I go out into society for the express purpose of sharing my testimony and proclaiming the Good News to others.